- Preparing participant information and consent documents - guidelines and examples

 - Where the research involves classroom observations but not recording information about individual students, opt out consent may be an option.
 Adequate information must be given to students to give them time to opt out.
 Consideration must be given to what these students do while the observations are happening, and how they can be excluded from the observations without making it obvious to others that they are being excluded or ostracising them from the rest of the class.
 Applications seeking opt out consent should explain how the proposed research meets each of the criteria for opt out consent as detailed in paragraph 2.3.6 of the National Statement.
 For useful guidance see the Scholarship of Teaching and Learning Human Research Ethics Resource Manual.

 The NSW Ministry of Health website provides guidance on policies and links to forms to be used for applications involving NSW Health researchers, data or sites.

 For NSW Health research the local HREC is not always the right HREC, this will depend on the location of the sites and the population involved in the study.

 - If your research is single site, or within a single Local Health District, you would normally use the local HREC.

-- If your research involves multiple Local Health Districts, you must use a Lead HREC The UOW & ISLHD Health and Medical HREC is a Lead HREC.
+- If your research involves multiple Local Health Districts, you must use a Lead HREC.

-- Research involving Aboriginal and Torres Strait Islanders must be reviewed by the NSW Aboriginal Health and Medical Research Council HREC.
-Find more information here.
+- Research involving Aboriginal and Torres Strait Islanders must also be reviewed by the NSW Aboriginal Health and Medical Research Council (AH&MRC) HREC.